 It makes sense when there’s a good reason to provide extra.
 The sodium ascorbate version is preferred.

-Use of Vitamin C for K9s
+Vitamin C Use for Canines

-Some Potential Side Effects
+The Potential Side Effects

-S. Ascorbate vs. Ascorbic Acid
+S. Ascorbate & Ascorbic Acid

-Confusion also surrounds vitamin C because partly because there are different forms on this amazing supplement.
-Dogs, the way their systems function, may be better suited for sodium ascorbate.
+Confusion also surrounds vitamin C, partly because there are several different forms on this amazing supplement.
+Dogs, the way their systems function, are better suited for sodium ascorbate.